Asaad al-Shaibani: Appointment

-On 21 December 2024, al-Shaibani was appointed as Minister of Foreign Affairs and Expatriates in the Syrian caretaker government formed following the fall of the Assad regime.
+On 21 December 2024, al-Shaibani was appointed Minister of Foreign Affairs and Expatriates in the Syrian caretaker government formed following the fall of the Assad regime.
+The Syrian General Command named him foreign minister, and a source in the new administration told Reuters that this move "responds to the aspirations of the Syrian people to promote international relations that bring peace and stability."

+Tenure as Foreign Minister

 He immediately began shaping the foreign policy and diplomatic relations of the new government, which adopted a different approach from the previous Ba'athist regime.
-He also attended international meetings that the former government had been barred from due to the diplomatic isolation resulting from the Syrian civil war, which stemmed from the Ba'athist regime’s violent crackdown on the 2011 Syrian revolution.
+He also attended international meetings that the former government had been barred from due to the diplomatic isolation resulting from the Syrian civil war, which stemmed from the Ba'athist regime's violent crackdown on the 2011 Syrian revolution.